What is Blockchain Technology?

 Upon authorisation, it is mandated that parties striking deals should broadcast the right transaction types to avoid cons in the market.
 As well, there should be enough money or monetary assets when striking such transaction deals.
 Coupled with efficient technology of distributed network, risks of centralised corruption and failure in transacting are much reduced.

-Removing 3rd Party Middlemen
+What is Blockchain Technology? – Removing 3rd Party Middlemen

 A great advantage to using Blockchain technology for authentication and the execution of business deals is that there is no need to rely on expensive third party mediators to assure the trust.